Hot weather is here and sharing safety tips is always essential!

 15 more pet safety tips for hot weather

 2. Dogs in cars.
 Never leave your dog in the car unattended.
-This isn’t up for discussion and if you need to take your dog to the vet and conduct telemedicine then great!
-No errands please when it’s hot out!
+This isn’t up for discussion, and if you need to take your dog to the vet and conduct telemedicine, great!
+No errands, please, when it’s hot out!

 What about boots?
-There are many types of boots to choose from for your dog and all paws are not equal.
-It’s ideal to bring your dog over to our stores so we can measure their paws.
+Your dog has many types of boots, and all paws are not equal.
+It’s ideal for bringing your dog to our stores so we can measure their paws.
 You’ll need to measure the width of their paw while they are bearing weight.
 Try this:

 - Place the paw on a piece of paper and press down on the top, mimicking how the paw spreads when the dog’s walking.

-- Mark the left and the right side on the paper and measure the distance between the marks.
+- Mark the paper’s left and right sides and measure the distance between the marks.
 Compare this to the boot sizes.
 The width of the paw should be smaller than the boot size.
 For example, if the foot width is 1 1/2 inches, order an XS at 1 3/4 inches.

 Other brands that you might see are Ruffwear, Kurgo, Pawz, and RC Pets.